Machimosaurus: Discovery and species

 The fossilized anterior portion of the lower jaw from the Late Jurassic (Oxfordian or Kimmeridgian) of Ethiopia referred to the pliosaur Simolestes nowackianus, is in fact a large species of Machimosaurus.

-In 2016, a new species of Machimosaurus discovered in Tunisia was described in the journal Cretaceous Research.
+In 2016, a new species of Machimosaurus from Douiret Formation in Tunisia was described in the journal Cretaceous Research.
 Named Machimosaurus rex, it was the largest teleosauroid known at the time, estimated to be 9.6 m in length (skull length 155 cm) based on a partial skeleton.
 M. rex was also the youngest teleosauroid known at the time.
 However, more recent estimates put M. hugii along with M. rex at about 6.9–7.15 m long.
 The discovery of M. rex indicates that teleosauroid crocodylomorphs survived the extinction event at the end of the Late Jurassic, but did not retain the biodiversity seen in the Jurassic.
 Moreover, an incomplete specimen from the Barremian of Colombia attributed to Teleosauroidea is not only the youngest known teleosauroid, but also the largest at about 9.6 m long.

+Classification

+The phylogenetic relationships of the Machimosauridae were analyzed in a comprehensive analysis of teleosauroid relationships.
+The results of the analysis are shown below: